Benji19967/c_sandbox/README.md

   - Can be installed with `Mason` in `Neovim`
   - Add a `.clang-format` file to root of project (or at `$HOME/.clang-format` for it to be global) to specify a custom formatting style.

+## Object files

+Object files are the real output from compilation.

+- It's maching code
+- Additional info
+  - It tells the linker what symbols (names of global objects, functions, etc) are in it
+  - It tells the linker what symbols it requires to work

+To generate object files use the `-c` flag: `gcc -c`

+## Linker

+A linker takes all object files, along with other necessary libraries and modules, and bundles them into one executable.

+Most compilers just do this on their own (unless you tell them to just compile
+like: `gcc -c`)